Drax the Destroyer: Reborn

 Later, Drax is seen on a prison transport ship with Paibok, Lunatik, and the Blood Brothers.
 The ship crashes in Alaska, and Drax attacks the others to keep them from harming innocent lives.
 He mistakes a young girl named Cammi for his daughter, and tries to protect her from Paibok.
 Drax appears to be killed, but a slimmer, smarter Drax emerges from the larger shell of the dead body.
 When a second prison ship arrives to recapture the prisoners, both Drax and Cammi are arrested.

 Surviving Annihilus' attack on the intergalactic prison known as the Kyln, Drax and Cammi team up with the last member of the Xandarian Nova Corps, Richard Rider.
 Together they fight against the advancing Annihilation Wave as Drax trains Nova to be a warrior.
 Drax learns that Thanos has taken Moondragon hostage, and that she will be killed if Drax pursues him.
 During a doomed battle between the Annihilation Wave and the United Front, Drax stays behind to fight off the invaders while Nova and the rest of the group (including Cammi) finish the evacuation.
 Drax fights his way to the Annihilation Wave's mother ship, where he finds Thanos and kills him.
 Drax helps to free a captive Galactus, who teleports Moondragon and Drax to a far-off planet to spare them from his wrath on the Annihilation Wave.
 Afterwards, Moondragon says Drax just "disappeared".
-Cammi is later seen, alive, allied with Skreet, one of Thanos' powerful, miniature assistants.
+Cammi is later seen, alive, allied with Skreet, one of Thanos' assistants.

 When the Phalanx invade the Kree home-world, Drax is assimilated as a "select" of the Phalanx hive mind.
 They dispatch him, along with Gamora, to apprehend Nova, who had fled the planet.
 Following Nova to Kvch, the home planet the Technarchy (parental race of the Phalanx), Drax and Gamora are freed from the Phalanx by the Technarch Tyro.
-Together they return to Hala where they help in the defeat of Ultron.
+Together, they return to Hala, where they help in the defeat of Ultron.